CWRU-EECS301-Sum17/syllabus/Lectures/Lecture03/Slides/PITCHME.md

 ### Design Tips for Reliability

 * Always use synchronous logic designs with FPGAs
-* Apply proper timing constrains (make the tools help)
+* Apply proper timing constrains (make Quartus help)
 * Minimize clock domain crossings (CDC) when possible
 * Use proper CDC structures to transfer signals between domains
 * Do not use data signals as clocks
-* Treat the rising and falling clock edge as separate domains
+* Treat rising and falling clock edge as separate domains

 Note:
 Rising and falling edges of the same clock should be considered two separate clock domains with the exact same frequency and a 180 phase shift.